 This new construction worker safety law clearly dictates that all workers must have this training and puts responsibility for it on the employer.
 This means that any employer that fails to ensure their workers have this training by the deadlines could be considered negligent.
 Negligence is a vital part of proving and winning a civil claim after a serious accident.

-If you were injured on the job and have questions, call our top New York accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP.
+If you were injured on the job and have questions, call our top New York accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Your consultation is free, and if we take your case, we don’t get paid until you do.
 Call (212) 986-7353 today.